Start Date: 1.7.2009

 Guzzella L., Gisler H.J., Elbert P., Widmer M., Onder C., "Systematic Optimization of a Serial Hybrid Electric Bus," 2013, in preparation.

 This project is a cooperation of HESS AG (Bellach, Solothurn) and ETH Zürich.
-It is sponsored by KTI.
+It is sponsored by KTI and BFE.
 This project was awarded the Hans Eggenberger Preis 2010, and won the second prize in the European Satellite Navigation Competition.

-Hardware of a serial hybrid powertrain: Two electric traction motors propel the bus (see upper part of figure).
+Hardware of a serial hybrid powertrain: The bus is propelled by an electric traction motor (see figure below).
 Electric energy is delivered by an engine-generator set in the back of the vehicle.
 During downhill driving and braking maneuvers, the traction motors regenerate kinetic and potential energy, which is then stored in the electric double-layer capacitors (EDLCs) on the roof of the bus.
 This "recuperated" energy can be used for propulsion later on.

 Components have to fit vehicle and mission: The components of the powertrain have to be adjusted to the primary use of the bus.
 If for example the route is a flat and straight road without many stops the components will be very different from the case where the bus is driven in a hilly city.
 This project develops methods and tools to find the optimal design for a vehicle's primary use.